 Ever since 1939, The Wizard of Oz has been viewed as a timeless family classic thanks to its wondrous world, charming characters, and revolutionary filmmaking.
-Unfortunately, these qualities will be hard to spot for those who stumble into this unofficial sequel.
+Unfortunately, these qualities will be hard to spot for those who stumble onto this unofficial sequel.
 Legends of Oz: Dorothy’s Return is an awkwardly misguided follow-up that, despite having a few commendable aspects, might make you consider clicking those ruby slippers together.

 Rather than being a standalone feature, Legends of Oz acts as a direct sequel based on the original book’s follow-up Dorothy of Oz, written by the original’s author’s great-grandson L. Frank Baum.
-I heavily emphasize on “direct” because the film’s rushed opening makes it seem like a Part 2 then something newcomers can jump into.
+I heavily emphasize “direct” because the film’s rushed opening makes it seem more like a Part 2 than something newcomers can jump into.
 It doesn’t help that this adaptation’s own predecessor doesn’t exist, thus making it difficult to get invested in what’s happening.

 As a sequel inspired by its predecessor (both book and film), problems further arise with inconsistent continuity.
-It’s especially jarring that when I saw motor vehicles driving around in a colour Kansas setting, something that the original clearly didn’t present, it makes me question if that tornado caused Dorothy Gale to travel forward in time.
+It’s especially jarring – when I saw motor vehicles driving around in a colour Kansas setting, something that the original clearly didn’t present, it made me question if that tornado caused Dorothy Gale to travel forward in time.
 Major elements that were present in the original story like the magic slippers have seemingly vanished, and the unmemorable modern-like songs make this adventure feel far less of what the original was.
 Top that off with an eviction subplot only present in the beginning and end, which connects with the film very poorly.